-SBCERA also received an Award for Outstanding Achievement in Popular Annual Financial Reporting from the GFOA for its Popular Annual Financial Report (PAFR) for the year ended June 30, 2020, which is a short summary version of the Annual Report.
-SBCERA has applied for the award for the year ended June 30, 2021, and we believe that this award will be conferred.
+SBCERA also received an award for Outstanding Achievement in Popular Annual Financial Reporting from the GFOA for its Popular Annual Financial Report (PAFR) for the year ended June 30, 2022, which is a short summary version of the Annual Report.
+SBCERA has applied for the award for the year ended June 30, 2023. and we believe that this award will be conferred.

-In addition, the Public Pension Coordinating Council (PPCC) awarded a Public Pension Standards Award for Funding and Administration to SBCERA for the year ended June 30, 2021.
-This is the seventh consecutive year that SBCERA has applied for and received this prestigious award.
+In addition, the Public Pension Coordinating Council (PPCC) awarded a Public Pension Standards Award for Funding and Administration to SBCERA for the year ended June 30, 2023.
+This is the ninth consecutive year that SBCERA has applied for and received this prestigious award.
 In order to be awarded a Public Pension Standards Award, a public pension program must meet professional standards for plan design, administration, and funding, as set forth in the Public Pension Standards.
 The PPCC (a coalition of three national associations that represent public retirement systems and administrators) established the Public Pension Standards to reflect minimum expectations for public retirement system management and administration, as well as serve as a benchmark by which all defined benefit public plans should be measured.
 A Public Pension Standards Award is valid for a period of one year.

-SBCERA received top statewide honors for our commitment to effective communications by the California Association of Public Information Officials (CAPIO).
-The CAPIO Epic Awards program recognizes the most creative and effective efforts in areas of communication and honors work that transcends innovation and craft.
-SBCERA's website redesign project received an Excellence in Public Information & Communications (EPIC) Award and a Best in Show Award.
-Our strategic communications plan and retirement consultation guide received Awards of Distinction.
-Both awards represent the highest standards of performance in government communications throughout California.
+SBCERA received top statewide recognition for their commitment to effective communications, one of our strategic pillars, by the California Association of Public Information Officials (CAPIO).
+The CAPIO EPIC Awards program recognizes the most creative and effective efforts in the areas of communication.
+EPIC Awards honor work that transcends innovation and craft - work that made a lasting impact.
+SBCERA's Factors Used to Calculate Retirement video received an Excellence in Public Information & Communications (EPIC) Award.
+This award represents the highest standards of performance in government communications throughout California.